Which team has the best offensive line in the NFL?

-One of the most important aspects of football at any level is the offensive line.
+As many fans know, one of the most important aspects of football at any level is the offensive line.
 When it comes to fantasy football, it often goes by the wayside but offensive lines can change the game for the better (or worse) for your fantasy teams.

-So with free agency and the draft over, we have a pretty good understanding of how each team's offensive line looks on paper, and we can take a legit accounting of where each team stands.
 Without further ado, here is my earnest attempt at ranking every NFL team’s offensive line, 1 through 32.
 To develop the rankings, I considered my own film study, our data here at FTN Data, and each team's depth chart top to bottom.
 Enjoy.

 After aggressively attacking the offensive line after the 2019 season, the Browns unit quickly rose to the top of the NFL.
 Offensive tackles Jack Conklin and Jedrick Wills were perfect complements to a beastly interior that arguably features three players who are all top-5 at their respective positions in Joel Bitonio, J.C.
 Tretter and Wyatt Teller.
 This OL group is absolutely nasty and fits the identity and scheme of the team perfectly.
 On top of returning all five starters for 2021, the Browns added James Hudson via the draft, potentially providing good depth at OT and IOL, thus making it easy for them to hold the top spot in my rankings heading into the season.
 On top of stellar pass-protection, the Browns can smack you on the ground using a multitude of run concepts to get the job done.
 Whether it be outside zone, inside zone, duo/gap, or counter/power the Browns have the versatility to keep defenses guessing.

 Stat to know: Cleveland’s offense ranked second in time to pressure with a mark of 2.58 seconds.

 2. New England Patriots offensive line ranks highly in 2021